 We look for a balance of personalities on our team.
 It is important that our team includes individuals who are global thinkers, who take into consideration the big picture, as well as thinkers who are acutely attuned to specific detail.
-We strive for a balance of introverts and extroverts, looking for individuals who get their energy from being around lots of people, as well as individuals who get their energy primarily from one-to-one conversations and behind the scenes support-type work.
+We strive for a balance of introverts and extroverts, looking for individuals who get their energy from being around lots of people as well as individuals who get their energy primarily from one-on-one conversations and behind the scenes support-type work.
 We need “let’s get it done now” people as well as those who tend to like to carefully consider all the angles before moving into action.
 A balanced team helps us to function more productively and serve our community more comprehensively.

 Sometimes we're looking for a graphic designer.
 Sometimes we are looking for someone who is excellent with organization and admin.
 Other times we're looking for event planners and community-builders.
 The needs vary each year.

-Work Experience / Skill Level:
+Work Experience / Skill Level

 What do you bring to the team?
 What do you bring from past jobs, work experiences, volunteer experiences, leadership positions, etc.?
 What new ideas could you potentially infuse into our community and programs?
 What behind-the-scenes support can you offer?

-Experience with Commuter Life:
+Experience with Commuter Life

-Your Schedule and Our Shift Needs:
+Your Schedule and Our Community Needs